LOOK: Dez Bryant Predicts Chiefs QB Patrick Mahomes Will Win NFL MVP

 Patrick Mahomes’ Easy MVP Case

-If the NFL’s Most Valuable Player Award were handed out right now, it’d be given to Mahomes in a landslide vote.
+If the NFL’s Most Valuable Player Award were handed out right now, it’d go to Mahomes in a landslide.
 Through three games, the Chiefs quarterback has thrown for 896 yards, 13 touchdowns, and no interceptions while posting a 132.6 quarterback rating.
 Most importantly, his team is 3-0 and averaging 39.3 points per game.

-If Mahomes can keep anything remotely close to this pace going, it’s tough to envision any player getting in his way of being named Most Valuable Player.
-Obviously, we’re only three weeks into the season, but when you’re on pace for over 68 touchdowns (won’t happen), it’s hard for anyone to ignore.
+If Mahomes can keep anything remotely close to this pace going, it’s tough to envision any player getting in his way of winning the award.
+Obviously, we’re only three weeks into the season, but when you’re on pace for over 68 passing touchdowns (won’t happen), it’s hard for anyone to ignore.

+READ NEXT: Dez Bryant Helped Convince Free-Agent WR to Sign With Cowboys

 READ NEXT: WATCH: All of Patrick Mahomes’ Record-Breaking TD Passes